chrismo80/EngramMcp/README.md

 - `search(query)` splits the query on whitespace and matches each term case-insensitively as a substring against section names, tags, and entry text

 `search` returns individual matching entries when at least one query term matches.
 Results are ranked by the number of distinct query terms matched, then sorted by `importance` descending and `timestamp` descending.

+Entries with `high` importance are highlighted in retrieval output with `- IMPORTANT!`.

 All write tools support optional `tags` and `importance`, including `store(section, text, tags?, importance?)` and the built-in section writers.